Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 12

 The Sublime editor will then open up automatically.
-While still holding down the left-mouse button, drag the bistro.txt file into Sublime.
+While still holding down the left-mouse button, drag the bistro.txt file up into Sublime.
 When it is in Sublime, let go of the left-mouse button.

 Step 13